 7. Social Engagement

-There are numerous metrics you can look at when analyzing social media performance, but the most important metric is social engagement.
-Social engagement is the number of followers/viewers that interact with your posts.
+There are numerous metrics you can look at when analyzing social media performance, but the most important is social engagement.
+Social engagement is the number of followers or viewers that interact with your posts.
 Liking and commenting on a post are examples of social engagement.
-Engagement shows that your audience finds your posts interesting, and it also increases brand awareness.
-The more that your audience is interacting with your posts, the more likely that they will remember your brand in the long run.

 8. Cost Per Lead